NxPKG/khulnasoft-docs/content/cloudflare-one/insights/logs/audit-logs.md

 ### Using the `cf-access-user` field

-In addition to the HTTP request fields available in Cloudflare Enterprise logging, requests made to applications behind Access include the `cf-access-user` field, which contains the user identity string.
+In addition to the HTTP request fields available in Khulnasoft Enterprise logging, requests made to applications behind Access include the `cf-access-user` field, which contains the user identity string.
 This offers another tool for auditing user behavior.
 To add the `cf-access-user` field to your HTTP request logs, you must add it as a custom field.
 Refer to [Custom fields](/logs/reference/custom-fields/) for instructions.

 Keep in mind that Access does not log all interactions.
 For example, per-request audit logs can indicate that a specific user visited `domain.com/admin` and then `domain.com/admin/panel`, but the logs can only identify user interactions that result in a new HTTP request.